Book on WhatsAppUsually replies in minutes · Tents from ₹6,300

 Rann Utsav 2026-27

-The complete guide to the Rann of Kutch Festival 2026-27 — from 5 November 2026 to 4 March 2027 at the Dhordo Tent City in the White Rann.
-Packages from ₹5,900 per person, six full moon nights, and direct booking with a 24×7 helpline.
+The complete guide to the Rann of Kutch Festival 2026-27 — from 1 November 2026 to 7 March 2027 at the Dhordo Tent City in the White Rann.
+Packages from ₹6,300 per person, four full moon windows, and direct booking with a 24×7 helpline.

 When is Rann Utsav 2026-27?